 TomTylerHeavyweightLos Angeles AC760 Lbs

-The man who won the Heavyweight title was actor Tom Tyler, shown in the picture below.
-By the time he won the Nationals, Tyler had already become well known movie audiences, starring in many Westerns during the mid-1920s.
+Tyler, shown in the picture below, was already well known movie audiences by the time he won the Nationals, He’d already starred in many Westerns during the mid-1920s.
 He made a successful transition from silent movies to movies with sound, where he appeared as Captain Marvel in the film serial “The Adventures of Captain Marvel, in the early 1940s.
 He also had non-starring roles in such classic movies as Stagecoach and Gone With the Wind and the Grapes of Wrath.
 During the 1950s, he transitioned to TV roles, appearing in such TV classics as the Lone Ranger and the Roy Rogers show.

 Tom Tyler